bwRavencl/ControllerBuddy-DCS-Integration/README.md

 ## Instructions

-1. Create a new folder called `ControllerBuddy-DCS-Integration` inside your `Saved Games\DCS\Scripts` folder.
+1. Create a new folder named `ControllerBuddy-DCS-Integration` inside your `Saved Games\DCS\Scripts` folder.
-2. Place `ControllerBuddy.lua` into this newly created folder.
+2. Place `ControllerBuddy.lua` into this new folder.
-3. Create a text file called `Export.lua` inside the `Saved Games\DCS\Scripts` with the following content:
+3. Create a text file named `Export.lua` inside your `Saved Games\DCS\Scripts` folder with the following content:
    `dofile(lfs.writedir()..[[Scripts\ControllerBuddy-DCS-Integration\ControllerBuddy.lua]])`
-   If a file called `Export.lua` already exists, simply append the above line to the end of the file.
+   If a file named `Export.lua` already exists, simply append the above line to the end of the file.
-4. Create a new environment variable called `CONTROLLER_BUDDY_EXECUTABLE` that points to the `ControllerBuddy.exe` executable inside your ControllerBuddy installation folder.
+4. Create a new environment variable named `CONTROLLER_BUDDY_EXECUTABLE` pointing to the `ControllerBuddy.exe` executable in your ControllerBuddy installation folder.
-5. Create a second environment variable called `CONTROLLER_BUDDY_PROFILES_DIR` that points to a folder that contains your ControllerBuddy profiles.
+5. Create a second environment variable named `CONTROLLER_BUDDY_PROFILES_DIR` pointing to a folder containing your ControllerBuddy profiles.
 6. In order for ControllerBuddy to be able to match between a DCS aircraft and a profile, the profile filename must follow the following scheme: `DCS_$DCS_INTERNAL_AIRCRAFT_NAME.json` (e.g. `DCS_FA-18C_hornet.json`)

 Please refer to the [author's profile repository](https://github.com/bwRavencl/ControllerBuddy-Profiles) for a complete set of correctly named ControllerBuddy profiles for DCS.